ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>

 <h3>4.
-Kubernetes Tutorial : Part 2 : Kubectl Commands and Installation - <a href="https://medium.com/@priyasrivastava18official/kubernetes-tutorial-part-2-kubectl-commands-and-installation-4bccb0ce2838" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Set Up an HTTPS Ingress with the Kubernetes CSI on AKS Using Workload Identity - <a href="https://medium.com/@usingsystem/how-to-set-up-an-https-ingress-with-the-kubernetes-csi-on-aks-using-workload-identity-c64072234537" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Priya Srivastava`**
+✍️ **posted by `using System;`**

-<blockquote>Well its important that we understand the Kubernetes as a concept , but it is also require that we know how to use it .</blockquote>
+<blockquote>Managing HTTPS in Kubernetes can be a bit of a puzzle — especially if you’re relying on ingress controllers like Nginx, Traefik, or any…</blockquote>

 <h3>5.
 Bringing Amazon EKS Hybrid Nodes to life with Palette - <a href="https://medium.com/itnext/bringing-amazon-eks-hybrid-nodes-to-life-with-palette-584734449503" target="_blank" rel="noopener noreferrer">link</a></h3>